Managing Heart Disease During Pregnancy

-During pregnancy, a woman with heart disease faces a special challenge: Because the heart must work harder—pumping 2 to 3 times more blood to nourish a growing child—the extra strain can cause even a mild heart condition to become severe or life-threatening for both mother and child.
+During pregnancy, a woman with heart disease faces a special challenge: Because the heart must work harder—pumping two to three times more blood to nourish a growing child—the extra strain can cause even a mild heart condition to become severe or life-threatening for both mother and child.

-To ensure a safe journey, Virtua has put together a special high-risk cardiac team to closely monitor a woman throughout pregnancy and for first 6 weeks after birth.
-They include a maternal-fetal medicine physician—a specialist in high-risk pregnancy care—a cardiologist and an anesthesiologist.
+To ensure a safe journey, Virtua has put together a special high-risk cardiac team to closely monitor a woman throughout pregnancy and for first six weeks after birth.
+They include a maternal-fetal medicine physician—a specialist in high-risk pregnancy care—a cardiologist, and an anesthesiologist.

-As needed, the patient meets with all 3 specialists at one visit.
+As needed, the patient meets with all three specialists at one visit.
 Any problems that may arise are handled quickly and efficiently.
-Ongoing communication the patient's obstetrician is also an important part of this care.
+The patient's obstetrician also is an important part of this care.

 The nature and severity of a heart condition determines the risk.
 Some conditions require treatment or surgery before conception.
 In rare instances, a heart condition may require that a woman avoid pregnancy completely.
 Conditions that require special care are:

 - Congenital heart defects (those present at birth)

 - Prior diagnosis of any heart or blood vessel diseases including arrhythmia, heart murmur, cardiomyopathy, heart failure, Marfan syndrome, or rheumatic fever

 - Prior cardiac event such as a heart attack